-In our production activities, we have been developing and deploying low-CO2 production technologies along with taking daily measures to achieve our reduction targets.
+In our production activities, we have been developing and introducing low-CO2 production technologies along with taking daily improvement measures to achieve our reduction targets.

 We are pushing forward with plans to install a wind power generator at the Tahara Plant by around 2020 aiming for using the use of wind power produced on-site.